paths-erc/docs/handbook/works.md

 #### AUTHOR TYPE
 - The type of the author; can be `stated`, i.e. an author to which a work is attributed in the Coptic manuscript tradition; `creator`, i.e.
-Work’s Creator: actual and original author of the work in its original language, either Greek or Coptic Author of the Master Work: author of a work in the Coptic literary tradition that has been redrafted to such an extent that it is considered as an independent work
+Work’s Creator: actual and original author of the work in its original language, either Greek or Coptic
 - DB id: `paths__m_wkauthors.type`

 #### AUTHOR NAME